 The Company's evaluation of goodwill for impairment involves the comparison of management's estimate of the fair value of each reporting unit to its carrying value.
 The estimated fair value of each reporting unit was derived primarily by utilizing a discounted cash flow analysis based on the Company's operating and capital budgets and strategic plan.
 Significant judgments and assumptions including the revenue growth rate, forecasted gross margins, and discount rate are inherent in the fair value estimates.
 The use of alternate judgments and/or assumptions could result in a fair value that differs from management's estimate and could result in the recognition of additional impairment charges in the financial statements.
-The Company performed goodwill impairment tests as of March 31, 2022 and May 31, 2022, which resulted in \$18.3 million of total impairment to goodwill in the third quarter of fiscal year 2022, respectively.
+The Company performed goodwill impairment tests as of March 31, 2022 and May 31, 2022, which resulted in \$18.3 million of total impairment to goodwill in the third quarter of fiscal year 2022 and no impairment of goodwill in the fourth quarter of fiscal year 2022, respectively.
 Four reporting units with a combined total of \$33.8 million of goodwill as of June 30, 2022 were at higher risk of future impairment than others and their estimated fair values exceed their carrying values by 4% to 23%.
 The Company's total goodwill was \$42.1 million as of June 30, 2022.